mubashirhussainkhadim/JavaTutorials/README.md

 *    Use else to specify a block of code to be executed, if the same condition is false
 *    Use else if to specify a new condition to test, if the first condition is false
 *    Use switch to specify many alternative blocks of code to be executed

+## Java Logical Operators

+###### Logical operators are used to check whether an expression is true or false.
+They are used in decision making.
+Operator

+* && (Logical AND)
+					expression1 && expression2
+					true only if both expression1 and expression2 are true

+*  || (Logical OR)
+					expression1 || expression2
+					true if either expression1 or expression2 is true

+*  !
+(Logical NOT)
+					!expression
+					true if expression is false and vice versa